 Dire Wolves rarely spawn in M Taigas.
 They normally appear with a brownish-grey coat, but can occasionally appear either with a jet black coat or as an albino.
 In the wild, they are very territorial and will attack anyone who gets too close without a bone to offer.
 They also hunt various kinds of livestock for food.
 They are larger, faster, and stronger than normal wolves, able to outrun a player without speed buffs.

-Any normal wild overworld wolf has a small chance to spawn as a Rescue Hound.
-Rescue Hounds are an unusual type of canine – they possess the ability to heal nearby players and animals using a super bark that also pushes away (and aggravates) monsters.
+These guys spawn in cold climates.
+Rescue Hounds are an unusual type of canine - they spawn with a special energy canister around their neck that allows them to heal nearby players and animals using a super bark that also pushes away (and aggravates) monsters.

 In the wild, they mostly roam just like normal wolves.
-When tamed, if the hound’s owner is hurt by a mob, it will cue the hound to unleash the super bark.
-Rescue hounds also have the ability to revive downed wolves on their own – which can be a vital asset when in battle or travelling through dangerous terrain.
-They’re lovers, not fighters, and may become stunned with fear if a monster gets too close.
-They can also be colored using dye!
+When tamed, rescue hounds have the ability to revive downed wolves on their own - which can be a vital asset when in battle or travelling through dangerous terrain.
+They don't fight, but they aren't afraid either!
+If a monster gets too close, they'll give a loud bark to signal their owner that danger is closing in.

 The Prismarine Wolf is a stern-looking, naturally amphibious wolf that spawns in deep oceans.
 Prismarine Wolves prefer life underwater and are excellent swimmers.
 They're also natural enemies of the drowned.
 They can exit the water freely without worrying about drowning, but they aren't accustomed to life out of the water so they will move a bit more sluggishly than a land wolf normally would.

-When the initial version of this add-on released, I had received lots of requests, even from family, to create a winged wolf that could breathe fire, so this is what came of that idea – elementally-themed dragon wolves!
+When the initial version of this add-on released, I had received lots of requests, even from family, to create a winged wolf that could breathe fire, so this is what became of that idea - elementally-themed wolves that can fly!

-To reiterate, these guys can indeed fly, and will switch to flight mode when targeting a mob or being ridden as a giant wolf, but they’re still learning proper flight skills, so be very careful not to allow them to fly away.
-They can be hard to catch if you tell them not to follow you and they fly off.
-They’re also immune to fall damage, so no worries there.
+These guys can fly, and will switch to flight mode when targeting a mob or being ridden.
+They're still learning proper flight skills though, so be very careful not to allow them to fly away.
+They can be tricky to catch if you tell them not to follow you and they fly off (whistles are really handy here!).
+They're also immune to fall damage, so no worries there. :)

 Easter Egg Skins

-At the moment, there are a total of three different Easter egg skins!
-These don’t spawn naturally.
+There are a total of seven different Easter egg skins!
+These don't spawn naturally.
 Instead, you can use a nametag to get the skin for your wolf.

-The Painted Wolf is totally covered in different shades of its collar color.
-Aside from the splash of color, it behaves just like the usual wolf.
-To get it, use a nametag with the label “paintedpup.”
+The Painted Wolf skin covers the wolf in different shades of its collar color!
+To get it, use a nametag with the label "paintedpup."

 The ChocoSprinkle Wolf was lovingly created by one of my little cousins.
-This wolf will shake sprinkles instead of water when it dries off, but aside from that, it behaves just like the usual wolf.
-To get it, use a nametag with the label “chocosprinkle.”
+This wolf will shake sprinkles instead of water when it dries off.
+To get it, use a nametag with the label "chocosprinkle."

 The RoboWolf was lovingly created by my little step-bro.
-This wolf glows brightly in the dark and behaves just like the usual wolf.
-It’s also water-proof!
-To get it, use a nametag with the label “e_robodog.”
+This wolf glows brightly in the dark and it's even water-proof!
+To get it, use a nametag with the label "e_robodog."

 Easter Egg Skin Compatibility & Info